velezam/freeCodeCamp/README.md

-# All projects which are required for the freeCodeCamp certs in their courses and tutorials
+# All projects which are required for the freeCodeCamp certification in Scientific Computing with Python